-The Brother Of Murdered DNC Staffer Seth Rich Is Suing Over The WikiLeaks-Related Conspiracy Theories
+The Brother Of Slain DNC Staffer Seth Rich Is Suing Over The Wikileaks-Related Conspiracy Theories

-Aaron Rich, the brother of murdered Democratic National Committee staffer Seth Rich, has filed a lawsuit against media outlets and conspiracy peddlers for spreading false claims about the siblings.
+Aaron Rich, the brother of slain Democratic National Committee staffer Seth Rich, has filed a lawsuit against media outlets and conspiracy peddlers for spreading false claims about the siblings.

 During the presidential race in 2016, Seth Rich was shot to death in Washington, DC, in what police say was a robbery gone wrong.
 However, conservative conspiracy theorists and some media outlets implied that there were mysterious circumstances surrounding the death that involved the Democratic Party and WikiLeaks.
 One theory, for which there was no evidence, claimed Rich was killed for leaking DNC emails to the website.